 Contemporary accessibility and security issues have introduced factors that were not contemplated in the original design and construction of the Courthouse.
-Newer County facilities in the Mottman, Tilley Road, and Lilly Road areas have better addressed some of these issues, but the approaches are not yet consistent or comprehensive.
+Newer county facilities in the Mottman, Tilley Road, and Lilly Road areas have better addressed some of these issues, but the approaches are not yet consistent or comprehensive.

-As the Courthouse complex nears 40 years of age, its buildings and systems are reaching the end of their useful life and will require major maintenance and rehabilitation to continue as healthy, safe, efficient, accessible, and secure facilities.
-The County has developed maintenance plans for county buildings which identify major maintenance projects and the reserve contributions that will be necessary to fund such work.
+As the Courthouse complex is over 40 years of age, its buildings and systems have or will be reaching the end of their useful life and has or will require major maintenance and rehabilitation to continue as healthy, safe, efficient, accessible, and secure facilities.
+The county has developed maintenance plans for county buildings which identify major maintenance projects and the reserve contributions that will be necessary to fund such work.

-In 2013 the County contracted with a consultant firm to provide a Space Needs Assessment Plan (SNAP).
-That study confirmed that some County government functions have outgrown the space available in the county buildings within the Courthouse campus.
+In 2013 the county contracted with a consultant firm to provide a Space Needs Assessment Plan (SNAP).
+That study confirmed that some county government functions have outgrown the space available in the county buildings within the Courthouse campus.
 The study did establish space needs in terms of program and square footage.
 To gather more information, in 2015 the Board requested a broader analysis of the merits of renovating or replacing the Courthouse.
 The 2015 Courthouse Renovation or Replacement Comparative Feasibility study:

 Assessed the potential renovation needs of the existing Courthouse complex and explored suitable property near the existing Courthouse that could be used to expand as needed in the foreseeable future.